syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 ## Syncfusion Blazor component

 As Syncfusion Blazor playground comes pre-configured with `Syncfusion.Blazor` package, stylesheet, script, and namespace are included with the application.
-To render syncfusion components in Blazor playground, follow the steps given below:
+To render Syncfusion components in Blazor playground, follow the steps given below:

 1. Import the Syncfusion.Blazor and Syncfusion.Blazor.Calendars namespace on top of the code editor.